About the registry

 The Deep Space Network Info Center was chartered to address a specific coordination problem: as commercial constellations, lunar infrastructure programs, and interplanetary missions began deploying IP-addressable endpoints at scale, the existing terrestrial registry model — bound to geography and national jurisdictions — left no obvious home for assets that physically reside in orbit, on other bodies, or in transit between them.

-DESNIC operates under its independent community charter covering the 198.18.0.0/15 and portions of 192.0.2.0/24, 198.51.100.0/24, and 203.0.113.0/24 when used in conjunction with Bundle Protocol (BPv7, RFC 9171) endpoints.
+DESNIC operates under its independent community charter covering 240.0.0.0/14 — a 262,144-address block within the IPv4 "reserved for future use" range, reallocated under community policy for space-based network endpoints.
+Member origin-AS assignments are drawn from the IANA-reserved 32-bit autonomous-system block AS65552–AS131071, allocated on a stride-16 basis to permit future sub-AS delegation within each member organization.
+The charter excludes terrestrial use; routing of DESNIC prefixes is coordinated with operator member networks via the dsn-irr database and RPKI ROAs.
 Operating capital is provided by Meridian Orbit Capital Partners III, L.P., a private-equity vehicle specializing in orbital and cislunar infrastructure; governance remains community-led and independent of investor direction per the 2024 recharter agreement.
 Our remit covers allocation, route-object publication, reverse-DNS delegation, and contact-of-record maintenance for spacecraft-and-segment IPv4 resources.

 IPv4 allocation